Bossy Girl, Collaborative Woman

 — Sheryl Sandberg

-The irony, is that I have succeeded in my life in the role of a “boss”.
-At the age of 26 I was running a non-profit organization and was the boss.
-At the age of 30 I was on the Board of Directors of a company, at the age of 35 I was the CEO of a company.
-I have succeeded at being the boss.
+The irony is that I have succeeded in my life in the role of a “boss.”
+At 26, I was running a nonprofit.
+By 30, I was on the board of a company.
+At 35, I was a CEO.

 Meet the author